aras62/vision-based-prediction/datasets/alphabetical/e-i_alphabetical_datasets.md

 @Article{Wirthmuller_2021_RAL,
     author = "Wirthmüller, Florian and Klimke, Marvin and Schlechtriemen, Julian and Hipp, Jochen and Reichert, Manfred", journal = "RAL",
-    title = "Predicting the Time Until a Vehicle Changes the Lane Using LSTM-Based Recurrent Neural Networks", year = "2021",
+    title = "Predicting the Time Until a Vehicle Changes the Lane Using {LSTM-Based} Recurrent Neural Networks", year = "2021",
     volume = "6",
     number = "2",